 UCP Spreads the Wealth…To Their Friends

 Now, think about this for a moment: Economics 101 is supply and demand.
 When supply exceeds demand, the price of that thing falls.
-When there are lots and lots of welders, but there aren’t a lot of jobs for welders, what happens to the salary for that position?
-They’ve also made it easy for businesses to apply for exemptions from labour standards, waged a war on unions, eliminated or reduced overtime, cut minimum wage, and made it easy for lower-wage workers to get screwed.
-Little convenient, don’t you think?
+When there are lots and lots of welders, but there aren’t many jobs for welders, what happens to the salary for that position?
+They’ve also made it easy for businesses to apply for exemptions from labour standards, waged war on unions, eliminated or reduced over time, cut minimum wage, and made it easy for lower-wage workers to get screwed.
 I’m sensing a theme here…

 Education Is Only For Alberta’s Rich

 Those seeking to better themselves will need to choose: don’t go or live with astronomical debts for decades after.
 And even if Albertans can find a way to afford their education, they won’t be able to go if they’re working.
 How do you hold down two or more jobs (because they pay less than minimum wage — less than a living wage) and go to school?